Yeasir0995/C-Sharp/README.md

 # C-Sharp
-This is repository of several C# code
+This is repository of several C# project and C# code